Childcare and Special Educational Needs and Disabilities

 - Town and Postcode

-Can support you in finding suitable childcare if your child has a Special Educational Need, or a disability or is in receipt of early education funding (EEF)
+Can support you in finding suitable childcare if your child has a Special Educational Need, or disability (SEND) or is in receipt of funded entitlement (FE).

 Contact the Specialist Brokerage Officers: